 - The system then provides an updated quote based on those factors, and asks for your phone number and ZIP code.

-- Everyday Life then reviews your request and follows up with the next steps, which may be a link to an online application or a call with Legal & General’s underwriters.
+- Everyday Life then reviews your request and follows up with the next steps, which may be a link to an online application.

 More about Everyday Life

 Everyday Life was founded in 2018 by CEO Jake Tamarkin and CTO Dipali Trivedi.
 Based in Boston and backed by DCU FinTech, Global Insurance Accelerator and Village Capital, the startup aims to make the life insurance buying process easier and less confusing for consumers.
-The company specializes in selling term life insurance from its launch partner, Legal & General.
+The company specializes in selling term life insurance from multiple insurers.